What is the best 5x5 speedcube in 2025

 A 5x5 speedcube, also known as a 5x5x5 cube or simply a 5x5 cube, is another challenging twisty puzzle that is another step up in complexity from the more common 3x3 Rubik's Cube.
 The primary difference between the two is the number of layers and the mechanisms involved in their solving.
 Here are some reasons why a 5x5 speedcube is more difficult than a 3x3 cube:

-If the 5x5x5 sounds interesting for you or you already have a bad 5x5 cube and want to get a better one then I hope to explain which the best 5x5x5 cube on the market is at the end of 2023, 5x5s are generally a bit better in performance than 4x4s because they don’t require inner pieces, cube manufacturers sometimes release the 5x5 first before a similar feeling 4x4.
+If the 5x5x5 sounds interesting for you or you already have a bad 5x5 cube and want to get a better one then I hope to explain which the best 5x5x5 cube on the market is at the start of 2025 (If you are reading this a long time in the future then send me a message to let me know I need to update this!), 5x5s are generally a bit better in performance than 4x4s because they don’t require inner pieces, cube manufacturers sometimes release the 5x5 first before a similar feeling 4x4.

 Important things to note: